terraform-google-modules/terraform-example-foundation/README.md

 Under the environment folder, two projects, one for base and another for restricted network, are created per environment (`development`, `non-production`, and `production`) which is intended to be used as a [Shared VPC host project](https://cloud.google.com/vpc/docs/shared-vpc) for all projects in that environment.
 This stage only creates the projects and enables the correct APIs, the following networks stages, [3-networks-dual-svpc](./3-networks-dual-svpc/) and [3-networks-hub-and-spoke](./3-networks-hub-and-spoke/), create the actual Shared VPC networks.

+#### KMS

+Under the environment folder, a project is created per environment (`development`, `non-production`, and `production`), which is intended to be used by [Cloud Key Management](https://cloud.google.com/security-key-management) for KMS resources shared by the environment.

+Usage instructions are available for the environments step in the [README](./2-environments/README.md).

 #### Secrets